Austin-Williams/OB-notes/changing-moderators-mid-trade.md

 3. Vendor and Buyer sign a transaction that moves all funds out of _TradeAddress_ and into _NewTradeAddress_.

 The Merchant and Buyer now have no need for the old Moderator, and can work with the NewModerator to settle their dispute.

+#### *Alternative Execution:*

+This method allows the Vendor and Buyer to create a 2-of-2 multisig address initially, and then follow the same steps as above to select a Moderator if they need arbitration.